okuzlu/getUninstallString/README.md

 # getUninstallString

-PowerShell Script that searchs through the Registry for the DisplayName and returns a UninstallString and Registry Path.
+PowerShell Script that searchs through the Registry for the DisplayName and returns an UninstallString and Registry Path.

 You can copy any data with CTRL + C.